Stewart's Automotive Group

-Stewart’s Automotive Group, initially operating as Stewart’s Auto Supplies & Repairs, was founded in 1938 and operates in Jamaica.
+Stewart’s Automotive Group is a Jamaican car dealership, servicing, and auto parts business.

+History

+The company was founded in 1938 by Lionel Arthur Stewart as Stewart's Auto Supplies & Repairs on Hanover Street, downtown Kingston.
+In 1952, the company became Stewart's Auto Sales, and became the dealers for Daimler and Lanchester cars.

 The service-oriented company evolved into Stewart’s Auto Sales Limited and are currently dealers of Suzuki, Mitsubishi and Honda Motorcycles as well as operators of Budget Rent-a-Car, through acquisitions of Issa Transport Group.
 The group is also the only authorized dealer in Jamaica of luxury brands BMW and Mini Cooper, making up Stewart Motors;

 Broadening their reach in the automotive industry, a part of the group is Automotive Art, a retailer in car care products, and Stewart Industrial, adding heavy duty trucks and mining products and equipment to the group’s offerings.